Ashanti Sizzles In Tiny Daisy Dukes

 While her most recent snap was taken in California, Ashanti has been to quite a few exotic destinations lately for various projects.

 Recently, she spent some time in Barbados, where she performed at Soca Universe in skimpy costumes.
-She shared some snaps of her look on stage with all her eager followers who couldn’t make it.
+She shared some snaps of her onstage look with all her eager followers who couldn’t make it.

 She was also one of the many celebrities who headed to Miami to attend Jennifer Lopez’s epic 50th birthday party, and took several snaps from that occasion as well.